-Unlike coal, petroleum contains few aromatic compounds and consists largely of alkanes (Chapter 3 Focus On).
+Unlike coal, petroleum contains few aromatic compounds and consists largely of alkanes (Chapter 3 A Deeper Look).
 During petroleum refining, however, aromatic molecules are formed when alkanes are passed over a catalyst at about 500 °C under high pressure.

 Aromatic substances, more than any other class of organic compounds, have acquired a large number of nonsystematic names.
-The use of such names is discouraged, but IUPAC rules allow for some of the more widely used ones to be retained (Table 15.1).
+IUPAC rules discourage the use of most such names but do allow for some of the more widely used ones to be retained (Table 15.1).
 Thus, methylbenzene is known commonly as toluene; hydroxybenzene, as phenol; aminobenzene, as aniline; and so on.

-Table 15.1 Common Names of Some I Aromatic Compounds Structure Name Structure Name C CH 3 Toluene (bp 111 °C) СНО Benzaldehyde (bp 178 °C) OH Phenol (mp 43 °C) CO 2 H Benzoic acid (mp 122 °C) HH2 Aniline (bp 184 °C) CH 3 ortho-Xylene (bp 144 °C) Acetophenone (mp 21 °C) H C C H H Styrene (bp 145 °C)
+Structure Name Structure Name CH 3 Toluene (bp 111 °C) СНО Benzaldehyde (bp 178 °C) ОН Phenol (mp 43 °C) CO2H Benzoic acid (mp 122 °C) NH 2 Aniline (bp 184 °C) CH 3 CH 3 ortho-Xylene (bp 144 °C) О С С С Н3 Acetophenone (mp 21 °C) Styrene (bp 145 °C)